The 6th Conference on Human Development in Asia – Friday and Saturday, March 27-28, 2020 in Osaka, Japan»

 Mr. Yamada is a Charter and Founding Member of RID 2760 Rotary Club of Chubu Nagoya Mirai, where he also served as a special adviser of the Polio Plus Committee of Japan.
 Between 2011 and 2018 he organized and led several humanitarian and medical aid missions to India and Bhutan to assist with immunization efforts to eradicate polio in South Asia.

-Co-Chairperson and Program Director
+Co-Chairperson and Executive Director

-INTESDA Program Director
+INTESDA Executive Director

 Michael oversees special programs, events and business development for INTESDA, which mobilizes ideas and raises awareness for sustainable development and the Global Goals.
 Michael holds degrees in international business and Japanese from San Diego State University, USA.
 Combining his interests in business and education he has been involved with education and training in Japan for the past seventeen years at the secondary, tertiary and corporate level.
 His research interest include globalization, sustainable development and education rights.